lightning/bolts/10-dns-bootstrap.md

 A client MAY issue queries using the `A`, `AAAA`, or `SRV` query types, specifying conditions for the desired results the seed should return.

+Queries distinguish between _wildcard_ queries and _node_ queries, depending on whether the `l`-key is set or not.

 ### Query Semantics

 The conditions are key-value pairs: the key is a single-letter, while the